x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

    The MX record will have a **Points to address or value** value that looks similar to `contoso-com.mail.protection.outlook.com`.

-   Make a note of the MX record **Points to address or value** value, which we refer to as your MX endpoint.
+4. Make a note of the MX record **Points to address or value** value, which we refer to as your MX endpoint.

    ![Make a note of the MX record Points to address value.](../media/76d8ba1c-2d13-4081-9687-12b206b0ce2d.png)

-4. Check that the domains that the application or device will send to have been verified.
+5. Check that the domains that the application or device will send to have been verified.
 If the domain is not verified, emails could be lost, and you won't be able to track them with the Exchange Online message trace tool.

-5. In Microsoft 365 or Office 365, select **Admin** and then **Exchange** to go to the Exchange admin center.
+6. In Microsoft 365 or Office 365, select **Admin** and then **Exchange** to go to the Exchange admin center.

-6. In the Exchange admin center, go to **Mail flow** \> **Connectors**.
+7. In the Exchange admin center, go to **Mail flow** \> **Connectors**.

-7. Check the list of connectors set up for your organization.
+8. Check the list of connectors set up for your organization.
 If there is no connector listed from your organization's email server to Microsoft 365 or Office 365, create one:

-   1. To start the wizard, click the plus symbol **+**.
+   a.
+To start the wizard, click the plus symbol **+**.

+   b.
 On the first screen, choose the options that are depicted in the following screenshot:

       ![Choose from your organization's email server to Microsoft 365 or Office 365](../media/fb664a76-c823-4926-bb6a-46e13bf79952.png)

+    c.
 Click **Next**, and give the connector a name.

-   2. On the next screen, choose the option **By verifying that the IP address of the sending server matches one of these IP addresses that belong to your organization**, and add the IP address from step 1.
+    d.
+On the next screen, choose the option **By verifying that the IP address of the sending server matches one of these IP addresses that belong to your organization**, and          add the IP address from step 1.

-   3. Leave all the other fields with their default values, and select **Save**.
+    e.
+Leave all the other fields with their default values, and select **Save**.

-8. Now that you are done with configuring your Microsoft 365 or Office 365 settings, go to your domain registrar's website to update your DNS records.
+9. Now that you are done with configuring your Microsoft 365 or Office 365 settings, go to your domain registrar's website to update your DNS records.
 Edit your SPF record.
 Include the IP address that you noted in step 1.
 The finished string should look similar to this `v=spf1 ip4:10.5.3.2 include:spf.protection.outlook.com ~all`, where 10.5.3.2 is your public IP address.
 Skipping this step can cause email to be sent to recipients' junk mail folders.

-9. Now, go back to the device, and in the settings, find the entry for Server or Smart Host, and enter the MX record **POINTS TO ADDRESS** value that you recorded in step 3.
+10. Now, go back to the device, and in the settings, find the entry for Server or Smart Host, and enter the MX record **POINTS TO ADDRESS** value that you recorded in step 3.

-10. To test the configuration, send a test email from your device or application, and confirm that it was received by the recipient.
+11. To test the configuration, send a test email from your device or application, and confirm that it was received by the recipient.

 ### Configure a certificate-based connector to relay email through Microsoft 365 or Office 365